 The timeline states that Miller was informed that Trump’s supporters were moving to the Capitol at 1:05 p.m.
 Capitol Police ordered the evacuation of the building at 1:26 p.m., as the mob stormed it.

 McCarthy’s office spoke with Bowser at 1:34 p.m., the Pentagon timeline said.
 It states she made a request for an “unspecified number of additional forces.”

 Fifteen minutes later, Sund called Maj.
 Gen. William Walker and also asked for forces, the Pentagon said.

 McCarthy spoke on the phone with Bowser again at 2:22 p.m., with D.C. police and other D.C. officials also on the line.

-Eight minutes later, Miller, McCarthy and Gen. Mark A. Milley, the chairperson of the Joint Chiefs of Staff, met to discuss the request for more forces.
+Eight minutes later, Miller, McCarthy and Gen. Mark A. Milley, the chairman of the Joint Chiefs of Staff, met to discuss the request for more forces.
 Miller approved the deployment of all available forces to assist both police forces at 3 p.m.

 At 5:02 p.m., 154 members of the National Guard left the Armory.
 They arrived on Capitol Hill at 5:40 p.m. and were then sworn in to work with Capitol Police.

 Defense officials have deflected criticism of their response to the crisis, stating that law enforcement authorities were in charge and confident that they had the city under control.
 Pro-Trump groups had openly suggested online for weeks that they might take action on Wednesday, as a protest of the president’s election loss was underway.

 Additional members of the National Guard from nearby states were on the ground Thursday.
 It would have been nearly impossible for them to arrive more quickly, considering they were not put on notice that they might be needed, said Maj.
 Gen. Timothy Gowen, the top officer in the Maryland National Guard.